Learning Low-Complexity Autoregressive Models via Proximal Alternating Minimization: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we evaluate the performance of PALM on synthetic data and real-world data.
-We demonstrate that the PALM solution converges to a matrix with the prescribed level of sparsity or rank.
-Furthermore, the objective value decreases monotonically as predicted by the convergence analysis.
+In this section, we evaluate the performance of Algorithm~\ref{alg.palm} on both synthetic and real-world data.
+We demonstrate that the solution converges to a matrix with the prescribed level of nonzero elements or matrix rank.
+Furthermore, the objective value (i.e., estimation error) decreases monotonically as predicted by the convergence analysis.

-We also compare the estimation errors for VAR models obtained from nonconvex and convex constraints; in particular, we focus on the cardinality constraint and the $\ell_1$ constraint.
-Our numerical results show that the cardinality constraint achieves a smaller estimation error than the $\ell_1$ constraint on a variety of systems drawn from the COMPLeib library~\cite{lei04,leilip04}, if both constraints are handled by PALM.
-Moreover, we compare the PALM algorithm with gradient projection and show that the former outperforms the latter for handling the $\ell_1$ constraint.
+We also compare the estimation errors of the autoregressive models obtained from nonconvex and convex constraints; in particular, we focus on the cardinality constraint versus the $\ell_1$ constraint.
+Our numerical results show that the cardinality constraint achieves a smaller error than the $\ell_1$ constraint on a variety of systems drawn from the COMPLeib library~\cite{lei04,leilip04}.
+Moreover, we show that PALM outperforms with gradient projection method when handling the $\ell_1$ constraint.